£16000 - £21000 per annum + inclusive of £60 sleep in allowance

 Requirements for the job

-- Must be interested in supporting Young People in a therapeutic way.
+- Interest in supporting Young People in a therapeutic way.

 - At least 23 years of age due to the age of the young people you will support.

 - Must be a car driver with a Full/Clean UK Manual Driving Licence.